kunal-bhar/chess-simulator-app/README.md

 # chess-simulator
-An implementation of the world's most ancient game with two-player gameplay with authentic rules and UI.
+An implementation of the world's most ancient game with two-player gameplay, authentic rules and classic UI.
 Inspired from chess.com, the world's #1 online chess website.

 Created: (05/2021-06/2021)